 Assets can be easily added to or removed from a series.

-Title is held in the name of the LLC and assets are designated to a series within the LLC by the LLC’s operating agreement, meaning that changes are as simple as an amendment to the operating agreement.
+Assets are designated to a series within the LLC by the LLC’s operating agreement, meaning that changes might be as simple as an amendment to the operating agreement.
+Note that Oklahoma’s Title Examination Standards detail how a Series LLC should hold title to Oklahoma real property and the Standards should be consulted.

 Series structure is a creation of legislative act.